bchadfield/csw-website/help/delete-content.markdown

 To delete content:

 1. Open the content item you
     want to delete.
-2. Click on the \'Actions\'
-    button at the top of the content box and select <span style="line-height: 1.42857143;">\'Delete\' from the drop
+2. Click on the \'Actions\' button at the top of the content box and select \'Delete\' from the dropdown.
-    down.
 3. Confirm you want to delete the content.

 The content item, its versions and comments are now permanently deleted from your workspace.